Nishanksingla/Tour-Guide-App/README.md

 # Travel Buddy - Your Personal Tour Guide
 Travel buddy is a cross platform mobile app that shows all the tourist attraction places in a city categorized in different categories like Historic, Fun, Monuments, Religious etc.
-This app provide following options for each place.
+This app provide following options for each place.\n 1.)
-1.)
 Street view or 360 view of the place.
 2.)
 Photo Gallery of the place.
 3.)
 Directions to the place.